- Home

 - Pension Basics

-- Five big pension mistakes and how to avoid them
+- Six big pension mistakes and how to avoid them

-Planning for retirement can be a daunting process, and avoiding common pension mistakes is one of the most important parts of working towards a comfortable retirement.
+Planning for retirement can be a daunting process, and avoiding common pension mistakes is crucial if you want to ensure your savings are working as hard as they possibly can for you.

-The majority of people saving for retirement are saving into a defined contribution, or money purchase pension.
-The amount you receive in retirement from this type of pension depends on how much you contribute, and on how your investments perform.
+Most people saving for retirement are saving into what’s known as defined contribution, or money purchase pensions.
+The amount you receive in retirement from this type of pension depends on how much you (and your employer if you belong to a workplace scheme) contribute, and on how your investments perform.

 This means that you need to think particularly carefully about how you manage and access your pension pot.
-Failing to make the most of your investment options, for example, or being charged too much are a couple of the ways you could be making mistakes that’ll cost you in the long run.
-You can find out more about defined contribution pensions in our guide What is a defined contribution pension?
+Failing to make the most of your investment options, for example, or being charged too much, are a couple of the mistakes you could be making that’ll cost you in the long run.
+You can find out more in our guide What is a defined contribution pension?

-In this article, we run through the five biggest pension mistakes that people often make – and how to steer clear of them.
+In this article, we run through six of the biggest pension mistakes that people often make, and how to steer clear of them.

 1. Drawing your pension too early